TAAPArthur/amt/README.md

 * No GUI

 ## Caveats
 * Images with vastly different resolution don't show up ideally in zathura.
-Bundling one server at a time and using a official sources mitigates the problem.
-* Crunchyoll "seasons" don't aren't in sync with the actual seasons.
+* Crunchyoll's (and possible others') "seasons" don't aren't in sync with the actual seasons.
 For Non-consecutive cours may or may not be reported as 1 season.
 Long running series like One Piece and Gintama are broken into seasons arbitrary.
-This would only affect tracking and can be mitigatred with the "offset" command
+This would only affect tracking and can be mitigated with the "offset" command

 ## Similar Projects
 * [youtube-dl](https://github.com/ytdl-org/youtube-dl)